serokell/blog-posts/typescript-for-haskellers/article.md

 In the code above:

 * `Partial` type adds the `?` modifier for each property.
-* The `keyof` operator in the code above produces a union of properties name.
+* The [`keyof`](https://www.typescriptlang.org/docs/handbook/2/keyof-types.html) operator in the code above produces a union of property names.
 * Square brackets indicate the computed names.
 * And the `in` operator goes over all the field keys.